 One of the most prominent companies that employ this strategy is Apple.
 You will never see an Apple product advertised at a steep discount compared to other retailers.

 I hope this article has helped you with your wholesale price vs retail price dilemma.
-Even if you only take away a couple of points from it and apply it to your business.
-I think you will be better off.
+Even if you only take away a couple of points from this article and apply it to your business, I think you will be better off.

 As you can see there are many different approaches to determining wholesale pricing and retail pricing.
 The important thing to remember is there is no “wrong” way.